 - Finally, we get to five by fives.

 As the puzzles get larger, the clues get harder too.

-- One requires two digit addition and subtraction.
+- One requires two-digit addition and subtraction.

-- Another puzzles requires the students to figure out which state the monsters live in.
+- Another puzzle requires the students to figure out which state the monsters live in.
 They have to know where five states are to solve the problems.
 (If your students need help with states, I loved working on this site at the end of the year.
 It has different levels the children can work through to learn their states.)

-Get all Ten logic problems HERE.
+Get all Ten logic problems HERE,

 You’ve Got This